theupshift/chrdev/posts/2020-04-24-Resuming-Elixir-by-self-hosting-plausible-analytics.md

 # Next up?

-- Probably it's best to disable signups, have to dig deeper in the code.
+- Probably it's best to disable signups, have to dig deeper in the code (currently no mail is sent, so no new users can sign up)

 - Remove the concept of subscription and trial, further investigation needed.